Webinar report: Internal Comms @ fast growing companies

 I know for my own team, we don't have an Internal Communication specialist, but we do have an amazing executive assistant who, in lieu of having to manage a lot of calendars and schedules, has been able to really upscale the coordination of different communications internally through Happeo – making sure that department information is shared readily and looking for other gaps to close internally, but also making sure that communications are going in the right places at the right time.
 The value that's proving to have, even though that might not be in our budget for the next couple of quarters, has really given us a lot of leverage to say “this has to be an important part of our team.”

-Jonathan Davies: Yeah, that's exactly the approach I take.
+Jonathan Davies: That's exactly the approach I take.
 I think another, maybe it's a little bit of a cop-out me saying this, so forgive me for that, but I think one of the things that I would say is, well, how would you deal with a pandemic without somebody in charge of Internal Comms?
 And, even though Uberflip doesn't formally have somebody who takes care of Internal Comms, there are a lot of people responsible and have ownership over certain aspects of their communication within the business.

-And that's fine when you work at the size of the company that Uberflip is, but there is also a tipping point.
+That's fine when you work at the size of the company that Uberflip is, but there is also a tipping point.
 What do you think that tipping point would be?
 When do you feel that you would need somebody to take care of internal comms as one dedicated person?

 Amanda Steel: I don't think it's just a “how many bodies do you have in the office or in the virtual office” answer.
 I think it depends on the complexity of the organization to a certain point.
 I'd say that the tipping point is when either in your engagement survey or into a different sort of pulse check, you're getting the feedback consistently, or not necessarily even consistently, but often enough enough that there are silos within the organization.